How to Install UrBackup on Ubuntu 26.04, 24.04 and 22.04

 Review UrBackup Listening Ports

-UrBackup listens on several TCP ports after installation.
-Review them before opening firewall access beyond the server itself.
-The UrBackup administration manual also lists an outgoing UDP discovery broadcast that does not usually need an inbound UFW rule.
+UrBackup listens on all interfaces after installation.
+Review the listener state before opening firewall access beyond the server itself.
+The UrBackup administration manual lists incoming server TCP ports and an outgoing UDP discovery broadcast.

 The output should include TCP listeners for ports 55413, 55414, and 55415.
-Process IDs and file descriptors vary by system, so use the port list below as the stable reference.
+It can also show UDP discovery on 35623.
+Process IDs, file descriptors, and IPv6 addresses vary by system, so use the port list below as the stable reference.

 PortProtocolPurposeFirewall Guidance

-55414TCPHTTP web interfaceRestrict to localhost, VPN, or trusted LAN clients
+55414TCPHTTP web interfaceRestrict to localhost, VPN, or trusted administrator subnets

-55415TCPInternet client connectionsOpen only if remote clients must reach this server
+55415TCPInternet client connectionsOpen only when remote clients must reach this server

 55413TCPFastCGI web interfaceUsually keep local unless your proxy design uses FastCGI